allaprischepa/nodejs2024Q3-service/README.md

 npm run test:auth -- <path to suite>
 ```

-Here’s a README for useful Docker Compose commands for users working with your application:

----

 ## Docker: Commands

 <a href="#table-of-contents" style="font-size: 0.8em; color: gray;">⬆️ Back to Table of Contents</a>

 > [!NOTE]
 > Unlike Compose V1, Compose V2 integrates into the Docker CLI platform and the recommended command-line syntax is `docker compose`.
 So if you are using Compose V1 run commands with `docker-compose`.

 There are several commands that will be useful while the application usage.